stimulusreflex/stimulus_reflex/README.md

 # StimulusReflex

-### Reactive user interfaces with Rails and Stimulus
+### Reactive user interfaces with [Rails](https://rubyonrails.org) and [Stimulus](https://stimulusjs.org)

 #### No need for a complex frontend framework

-This project aims to support the building of [Single Page Applications (SPAs)](https://en.wikipedia.org/wiki/Single-page_application) with standard Rails tooling.
-Think server rendered HTML, Stimulus, Turbolinks, etc...
+This project aims to support the building of [Single Page Applications (SPAs)](https://en.wikipedia.org/wiki/Single-page_application) with the Rails tooling you already know and love.
+Works perfectly with server rendered HTML, [Stimulus](https://stimulusjs.org), [Turbolinks](https://www.youtube.com/watch?v=SWEts0rlezA), etc...

+> The lifecycle of a "modern" SPA app is so convoluted, it requires a team to build and support.
+> The wire size and computation demands of these heavy client sites frequently run slower than the server-rendered pages that they replaced.
+> With Stimulus Reflex, a Rails developer can build Single Page Applications without the need for client rendering or heavy JS frameworks.

 Inspired by [Phoenix LiveView](https://youtu.be/Z2DU0qLfPIY?t=670). 🙌